christoph-fricke/openapi-msw/README.md

   return HttpResponse.json({ ...data /* ... more response data */ });
 });

-// TS shows an error when "/unknown" is not defined in the OpenApi schema paths const otherHandler = http.get("/unknown", () => {
+// TS shows an error when "/unknown" is not defined in the OpenAPI schema paths const otherHandler = http.get("/unknown", () => {
   return new HttpResponse();
 });